Insta360Develop/Insta360_OSC/README.md

 ### Overview
 **Insta360 OSC is implemented based on [Google OSC](https://developers.google.com/streetview/open-spherical-camera)** **Note** When your client connected to the AP of Insta360 ONE X、X2、X3、ONE R、ONE RS ，the ip address of the camera is：`192.168.42.1`
-**Strongly recomended** ： Never send  `osc/commands` request before you get the response of the previous one
+**Strongly recommended** ： Never send  `osc/commands` request before you get the response of the previous one

 - HTTP Header required
 ```